Horizontal Federated Learning with Intel TDX

 cryptsetup luksOpen ${LOOP_DEVICE} model

-mkdir /root/model
+mkdir -p /root/model

 mount /dev/mapper/model /root/model

-ls /root/model
+ls -l /root/model

 Cloud Deployment